Japan's gov't sees Taiwan tensions as regional security risk

 Japan’s gov’t sees Taiwan tensions as regional security riskNew

 TOKYO (AP) — Japan believes rising tension surrounding Taiwan requires its attention “with a sense of crisis” as China intensifies military activities in the area and the United States steps up support for the self-governing island.
-Japan’s concerns about Taiwan, Beijing’s growing rivalry with the United States and China’s military building were included in a Defense Ministry paper adopted Tuesday by Prime Minister Yoshihide Suga’s Cabinet.
-The paper said stabilizing the situation in Taiwan was important for Japan’s security.
-The paper also noted China’s increased military capability and the lack of clarity to its defense spending were concerning.
+Japan’s concerns about Taiwan, Beijing’s growing rivalry with the United States and China’s military buildup are included in a Defense Ministry paper adopted Tuesday by Japan’s Cabinet.
+The paper says stabilizing the situation in Taiwan is important for Japan’s security.
+It also says China’s increased military capability and the lack of clarity to its defense spending are concerning.